quanterall/HaskellMaterials/basics/04-type-classes.md

 ```

 We can read this as "any type `f` that takes another type `a`". `f` here is "higher-kinded", because
 its kind is `* -> *`, meaning it takes a type in order to return a type.
+Haskell understands that we
+are referring to a type that takes another type implicitly, which is part of what sets it apart from
+other languages with generics.
+We are unable to talk about generic container types in OCaml, Rust
+and indeed most other languages.
+Scala has support for higher-kinded polymorphism (talking
+generically about these higher-kinded types, types that take other types) and there are a few less
+well-known languages that do as well.

+So we can now talk about these higher-kinded types in a generic fashion; `containerLength` applies
-There is an issue with our `containerLength` type signature, however; we are assuming all containers
+to any type that takes other types.
+There is an issue with our type signature, however; we are
-have lengths.
-Haskell wouldn't allow any implementation of this function that didn't ignore the
+assuming all passed in types `f` have lengths.
+Haskell wouldn't allow any implementation of this
-container passed in and returned a number we chose, because we haven't said anything about what the
+function that didn't ignore the container passed in and returned a number we chose, because we
-container actually supports.
+haven't said anything about what behaviors the type `f` supports/has.

 To fix this, we will have to use a constraint on `f`: